-R+C's Sustainability Group advises clients in the development of renewable and alternative energy projects.
-Our team of experienced lawyers has counseled on a wide variety of wind, solar, hydroelectric, fuel cell cogeneration, biomass, geothermal, landfill methane gas, smart grid, battery and energy storage (including fuel cells and micro grids), and energy efficiency and demand-side management projects.
-Our lawyers help clients secure federal, state and local permits for various renewable energy projects, and qualify facilities to generate and sell Renewable Energy Credits (RECs).
-We have extensive experience in drafting equipment procurement, O&M and power sales agreements.
-Additionally, we assist clients with the utility interconnection process and negotiating PILOTs for renewable energy facilities sited on private and municipal sites.
-Our experience also includes supporting energy project developers and generators in regulatory proceedings and regulatory matters.
+Our lawyers help clients to secure federal, state, and local permits for various renewable energy projects and to qualify facilities to generate and sell renewable energy credits (RECs).
+We also draft equipment procurement, operations and maintenance (O&M), and power sales agreements.
+Additionally, we assist clients with navigating the utility interconnection process and negotiating PILOTs for renewable energy facilities.
+Finally, we support energy project developers and generators in regulatory proceedings and regulatory matters.

 Represented an institutional lender providing a $22,000,000 construction loan to an affiliated group of borrowers to fund the construction costs associated with the design, procurement, and installation of 26MW commercial rooftop solar array projects for two Fortune 50 companies to be located on 60 commercial buildings in four states and secured by all assets of the borrowers, including their respective rights under all contracts with equipment procurement contractors (EPCs), power purchase agreements, renewable energy certificates, agreements relating to federal investment tax credits, interconnection agreements and maintenance agreements.
 The contemplated refinancing of this transaction involved the placement of permanent senior loan financing from an institutional lender, a tax credit equity investment (in the form of a "partnership flip" which involved the creation of special purpose entities) from an institutional investor and the associated intercreditor, interparty and other third party issues related thereto.